Linux directory structure. Important Linux files

 - How to install Intercepter-NG in Linux (100%)

-- How to create a proxy on shared hosting (RANDOM - 50%)
+- How to configure Kali Linux to use a static IP address (RANDOM - 50%)